nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_cell_pos/README.rst

 Overview
 ********

-After the sample initializes and connects to the network, it enters single-cell mode and sends a single-cell location request to nRF Cloud using network data obtained from the ref:`modem_info_readme` library.
+After the sample initializes and connects to the network, it enters single-cell mode and sends a single-cell location request to nRF Cloud using network data obtained from the :ref:`modem_info_readme` library.
 To enable multi-cell mode, press **button 1**.
-In multi-cell mode, the sample requests for neighbor cell measurement using the ref:`lte_lc_readme` library.
+In multi-cell mode, the sample requests for neighbor cell measurement using the :ref:`lte_lc_readme` library.
 If neighbor cell data is measured, the sample sends a multi-cell location request to nRF Cloud.
 Otherwise, the request is single-cell.
 In either mode, the sample sends a new location request if a change in cell ID is detected.